nansencenter/sea_ice_type_cnn_training/README.md

 The users of Microsoft VScode can easily open the remote development container with the help of `.devcontainer` folder and Dockerfile
 # Execute the data building
-By just giving the full absolute address of the folder that contains all of the uncompressed .nc files of ASID data, data building part of code is able to bluid the data based on those files and make them ready for further Machine learning training activities.
+By just giving the full absolute address of the folder that contains all of the uncompressed .nc files of ASIP data, data building part of code is able to build the data based on those files and make them ready for further Machine learning training activities.

 This can be done writing this command: